jeromedusanter95/MyStudioFactoryProject/README.md

  - If an User's action change the model -> ViewModel will change the model then disptach an action if necessary
  - If an User's action doesn't change the model -> the view will handle by itself the action
  - All the uiModel should be in databinding, observed by the view -> Screen orientations is handle in every cases (except for the dialog, i need to dig into that)
-- To do so, i use a sharedViewModel in my feature to not have to passe data betweens fragments.
+ - SharedViewModel for one feature to not have to passe data betweens fragments.

 Choice of libraries